 A full-time graduate student load is nine credits during the fall or spring semester.
 A graduate student may register for a maximum of 12 credits during the fall or spring semester.
-Graduate students may register for a maximum of nine credits for the summer semester.
+Graduate students may register for a maximum of nine credits for the summer semester, and a maximum of three credits (one course) for the winter session.
 If a program requires more than the maximum load during a given semester, students must submit written permission from their academic adviser with approval from the dean of the student's academic school at the time of registration.